hasan-ahani/filament-otp-input/README.md

  ![Otp input](https://raw.githubusercontent.com/hasan-ahani/filament-otp-input/master/docs/otp.png)

-## Number input
+## Number inputs
-If you want to change number input, The following code will render the inputs of use number:
+If the number of entries you want is less or more than the default 4 numbers, you can change it according to the example below
 ```php
 use HasanAhani\FilamentOtpInput\Components;
 use Filament\Forms\Form;